philiplinden/yahs/docs/devlog.md

 and shader assets from [philiplinden/bevy-jam-5](https://github.com/philiplinden/bevy-jam-5).

+I got the app to compile and run with the CRT shader.
+The screen is bent as expected, but nothing appears in the frame.
+I'm not sure why.

 ## 2024-11-28

 I tinkered with camera controls and the new `require` attribute.
 Now the camera